automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 <img src="geteventdetails2.png" width="233" height="179">

-2. **Note** you can decide to  do the AutoRemediation via the CLI **"dotheremediationviacli": "true"** or using the Kaholo S3 bucket object **"dotheremediationviaobject": "true"**.
+2. **Note:** you can decide to  do the AutoRemediation via the CLI **"dotheremediationviacli": "true"** or using the Kaholo S3 bucket object **"dotheremediationviaobject": "true"**.
 By default both settings are configured to **false**, so it will not by accident start to remediate S3 buckets.
 We recommend to make sure that only the right buckets will be remediated and the map is working as expected before you configure this setting to true.
-Please do not configure **dotheremediationviacli"** and **dotheremediationviaobject"** both to **true**.
+Do not configure **dotheremediationviacli"** and **dotheremediationviaobject"** both to **true**.
 The Map will check that at the beginning and not execute.
 Only one of each can be enabled and used for the AutoRemediation.

 3. (Optional).
 You can configure the Map to ignore specific S3 buckets from Auto Remediation.
 Make sure you configured the correct AWS S3 buckets that should be ignored within the bucketIgnoreList of the LaceworkConfig.